ha5dzs/optitrack-motive-file-converter/README.md

 * Basic sanity checks on input arguments and prints usage
 * Load the take file
-* Initialise an instance `CSVExporter` to export rigid body data, and converts units to millimeters, as opposed to Move's default meter units.
+* Initialise an instance of `CSVExporter` to export rigid body data, and converts units to millimeters, as opposed to Move's default meter units.
 * Executes the export operation to the .csv file
-I tried to add some error messages so hopefully I will have a bit of a clue on why something failed in the future.
+I tried to add some error messages, so hopefully I will have a bit of a clue on why something failed in the future.

-## Compiling
+### Compiling

 I used [Visual Studio Code](https://code.visualstudio.com/Download), downloaded a recent .NET framework, and ran the code with

 ```
 dotnet run <path_to_take_file> <path_to_csv_file>
 ```

 This created my binary (with all the debug symbols in it, but hey, this is a quick and dirty project), which you can download here too.

-# How do I use this externally?
+## How do I use this externally?

 Super simple: you assemble the string you want to execute first, and you use your own environment's method to call it.
 For instance in Matlab, will be something like this:

 ```
 system(Y:/converter/converter.exe "D:/my_data/take05.tak" "D:/my_data/take05.csv");
 ```

 Yes, Matlab is OK with forward slashes in the path, instead of backslashes.
 Also, note that the input arguments are in quotation marks, to cope with spaces and special characters in the file path.